 EMPOWERING NYC TENANTS

-Landlord& Building Ratings.
+Landlord & Building Ratings.
 Want to see how your past, present, or prospective landlord rates according to official city data?
-Rentlogic is a new online tool (still in beta) that empowers tenants with data collected by NYC government on each landlord and building.
+Rentlogic is a new online tool that empowers tenants with data collected by NYC government on each landlord and building.
 Properties are still being added, and you can help by writing a review.
 We’d especially like to see our community adding reviews to Rentlogic mentioning veteran-specific housing issues like HUD-VASH, GI Bill, and VA disability/pension acceptance.

 Keep the Heat On.
 NYC landlords are required to keep apartment temperatures above 55 degrees at night and 68 degrees during the day between October 1 and May 31, but thousands of New Yorkers go through the winter with inadequate or no heat, and fear retaliation from landlords if they complain to 311.
-Heatseek is a new nonprofit program that will place heat sensors to track and transmit impartial, continuous data to hold landlords accountable.
-Learn more about the pilot program and sign up to receive a sensor once available to the general public: http://app.heatseek.org/resources.
+Heatseek is a nonprofit program that places heat sensors to track and transmit impartial, continuous data to hold landlords accountable.
+Learn more here: http://app.heatseek.org/

 Using 311.
 All New Yorkers can call 311 for information and to register complaints, and we advise callers to record the confirmation number(s) given to them by the 311 operator they speak with as documentation for further action.